[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 Cold Drip Campaigns

-Cold drip campaigns include reminders, event invitations, educational content, and follow-ups.
+Cold drip campaign examples are reminders, event invitations, educational content, and follow-ups.

 Warm Drip Campaigns

 Warm drip campaigns, on the other hand, can be sent to a bigger audience including registered users or existing customers.
 They are tailored according to the user’s interaction with the company and other information obtained through the sign-up form.
-You can hyper-personalize these emails by using advanced variables and triggers.
+You can hyper-personalize the drip email templates by using advanced variables and triggers.

 Why Send Drip Campaigns?